twibiral/JavaCHR/README.md

 # JavaCHR
 Object-oriented implementation of Constraint Handling Rules in Java.

-The [JavaDoc](docs/index.html) can be found here and a short introduction follows below.
+Here you find the [JavaDoc](docs/index.html) and a short introduction follows below.

 ### Constraint Handling Rules (CHR)
 CHR was created by Thom Frühwirth in 1991 and consists of constraints and rules that are applied to them.
 There are 3 types of rules: